surveyjs/survey-library/docs/LibraryOverview.md

 ## Extend SurveyJS Elements by adding properties

-Since this topic is mostly for our SurveyJS Builder (Editor) users, it is described in [Builder Documentation](https://surveyjs.io/Documentation/Builder/?id=Survey-Builder-Overview#addproperties).
-However, for some scenarios, the described functionality maybe useful for SurveyJS Library without using the Builder (Editor).
+Since this topic is mostly for our Survey Builder users, it is described in [Builder Documentation](https://surveyjs.io/Documentation/Builder/?id=Survey-Builder-Overview#addproperties).
+However, for some scenarios, the described functionality maybe useful for SurveyJS Library without using the Builder.

 <div id="triggers"></div>